Regent's Park College, Oxford: Student life

 The Junior Common Room also provides arts activities, such as an annual play and pantomime, as well as several social societies.
-The Junior Common Room itself is a large oak-panelled room, including leather sofas, a sound system for bi-termly parties (bops), a football table.
-The college bar includes a TV, Wii, and quiz machine.

 Each summer, the college hosts a themed ball named The Final Fling.
-During Trinity Term, croquets and Pimms are enjoyed on the quad, which is also occupied by the college tortoise Emmanuelle.
-Emmanuelle is around 116 years old, and has won the Corpus Christi Tortoise Fair twice, as well as appearing on Blue Peter.
+During Trinity Term, croquets and Pimms are enjoyed on the quad, which is also occupied by the college tortoise.
+The college's first tortoise, Emmanuelle, won the Corpus Christi Tortoise Fair twice, as well as appeared on Blue Peter.